Wasserstein Stability for Persistence Diagrams: Preliminaries

-Applying the homology functor over a field to the filtration, we obtain the corresponding persistence module, denoted $\{\Hg_k(\SC_\alpha)\}_{\alpha\in\mathbb{R}}$ with the maps $\Hg_k(\SC_\alpha) \rightarrow \Hg_k(\SC_\beta)$, induced by the inclusions $\SC_\alpha \hookrightarrow \SC_\beta$ for all $\alpha\leq \beta$.
-For a piecewise constant filtration over a finite CW-complex, the resulting persistence module is pointwise finite dimensional.
-We restrict ourselves to p.f.d modules (with an additional technical condition -- Definition~\ref{def:energy}) due to the following result. \begin{theorem}[\cite{Crawley_Boevey_2015} Theorem 1.1] A p.f.d. persistence module admits an \emph{interval decomposition}.
-That is, the module can be decomposed into rank one summands:
+\prs{When the} persistence module is pointwise finite dimensional (p.f.d.), which will be the case throughout this paper, we may apply the following theorem. \begin{theorem}[\cite{Crawley_Boevey_2015} Theorem 1.1] A p.f.d. persistence module admits an \emph{interval decomposition}.
+That is, the module is isomorphic to a direct sum of interval modules over some index set $S$:

-which are unique up to isomorphism.
-This is referred to as a \textbf{persistence barcode} and we refer to the elements as bars or intervals. \end{theorem} By considering the each bar in the persistence barcode as a point in $\mathbb{R}^2$ with the x-coordinate $\birth_i$ and y-coordinate $\death_i$, we obtain the \textbf{persistence diagram}.
-We refer to $\birth_i$ as the birth time and $\death_i$ as the death time.

-All the results in this paper apply to the four types of intervals~\cite{chazal2012structure}, i.e. open-open -- $(\birth,\death)$, open-close -- $(\birth,\death]$, closed-open -- $[\birth,\death)$, and closed-closed -- $[\birth,\death]$ which may appear in the decomposition of persistence modules, hence our choice of notation.
-Observe that the corresponding persistence diagrams are the same with respect to Wasserstein distance, i.e. the Wasserstein distance between intervals of different types is 0.
-We note however that the results do not apply as-is for zig-zag modules as this would already require modifying the definition of persistence module (Definition~\ref{def:pmodule}). \begin{remark} For p.f.d. modules, the decomposition may contain an uncountable numbex of intervals.
-However, there can only be countably many intervals where $\birth<\death$.
-As in the case of different interval types, removing intervals where $\birth=\death$, also called an emphemeral submodule~ \cite{chazal2016observable}, induces a Wasserstein distance of 0.
-Hence, we may assume the decomposition has countably many intervals. \end{remark}

-\begin{definition} Let $\Dgm_k(\Mod{F})$ denote the $k$-dimensional persistence diagram of persistence module $\Mod{F}$ respectively.
-Taking the grading over dimension, we denote

-\end{definition} As a notational convenience, we index over the points in the diagram wherever possible: